oatlog/oatlog/doc/seminar2/response_notes.typ

 You should swap the order, first present examples (`var arr :: Prog State [Int]`), and then the abstraction (`var :: (s -> a) -> Prog s a`).

 "and the program variables are constructed as follows:" These are just the type signatures, right?
-Or are we treating types as values.
+Or are we treating types as values?

 I think it's confusing to have two definitions of plength, maybe something like this?